 Members of your team may include any of the following professionals.

 This doctor treats heart diseases.
-She'll diagnose your AFib.
-She'll also help you manage it by prescribing medicine or recommending procedures to help correct your heart rhythm.
+They'll diagnose your AFib.
+They'll also help you manage it by prescribing medicine or recommending procedures to help correct your heart rhythm.

 AFib is caused by faulty electrical signals that make your heart beat out of rhythm.
 An electrophysiologist is a type of cardiologist who specializes in diagnosing and treating problems with your heart's electrical activity.

-She'll give you tests to find the irregular electrical activity in your heart.
-She may try different things to get your heart back in its normal rhythm.
-She could:
+They'll give you tests to find the irregular electrical activity in your heart.
+They may try different things to get your heart back in its normal rhythm.
+They could:

 - Put a pacemaker in your chest to get your heart to beat at a normal rate.
 Another device, called an implantable cardioverter defibrillator, can act as both a pacemaker and a monitor.
 It will deliver shocks if the heart is beating with a dangerous rhythm.